Mymo-in-Bb/kolic-reference-grammar/phonology.md

 Vowels in other closed syllables are always short (hjappar, jölfar)

-An exception to all of these rules are vowels followed by the digraphs <gð>, <fð>, <ls> and <rs>, whose /g/, /l/ and /r/ sounds recently underwent elision (or coarticulation in the case of <fð>), triggering compensatory lengthening in the preceding vowel.
-Therefore, any vowel before <gð>, <fð>, <ls> or <rs> is always pronounced long, even in rapid speech.
+An exception to all of these rules are vowels followed by the digraphs ⟨gð⟩, ⟨fð⟩, ⟨ls⟩ and ⟨rs⟩, whose /g/, /l/ and /r/ sounds recently underwent elision (or coarticulation in the case of ⟨fð⟩), triggering compensatory lengthening in the preceding vowel.
+Therefore, any vowel before ⟨gð⟩, ⟨fð⟩, ⟨ls⟩ or ⟨rs⟩ is always pronounced long, even in rapid speech.

 <a name="phonotactics" />
 # Phonotactics